UbiquityRobotics/learn/Robot_Commander_AP.markdown

+---
+layout: post
+title:  "How to control the robot using Robot Commander"
+permalink: robotcommander
+date:   2015-02-01 13:46:13
+answerrostag: "test_kinect"
+track: [main]
+---

 # How to drive with a Smartphone or workstation using Robot Commander in AP mode

 1. Turn the robot on.